MateuszGrzegorzewski/English-Journey/README.md

 Another very useful technique for learning a foreign language is creating short notes.
 These can include information about grammar, popular phrases, or other important aspects of the language.
 The user has the option of archiving notes that he or she deems mastered, or deleting them altogether.
 Storing archived notes allows you to return to them at any time, which can be very helpful in tracking your learning progress and consolidating the knowledge you have gained.

+### Statistics

+Another functionality added to the app is statistics.
+They allow daily tracking of changes in the number of registered users, the number of admins and users with nationality set.
+In addition, statistics have been added that analyze the demographics of users

 ## Technologies

 - ASP.NET Core